 Paws & Stripes® Canine Training Program

-Shelter dogs from three Brevard County shelters are teamed with jail inmates for an 8-week course.
-The dogs are housebroken and learn basic obedience and the other skills necessary to earn their "AKC Canine Good Citizen" certificate.
+Shelter dogs from four Brevard County shelters are teamed with jail inmates for an 8-week course.
+The dogs are housebroken and learn basic obedience and the other skills necessary to earn their “AKC Canine Good Citizen” certificate.
 The dogs then return to their respective shelters, ready to be adopted into permanent, loving, forever homes.
-The inmates, meanwhile, study dog-training techniques, basic dog grooming, and veterinary assistant skills.
-In addition to the Paws & Stripes® Certificate of Completion they earn, inmates also receive certification by the American Red Cross in Pet First Aid/CPR and complete a written exam by the Pet Care Services Association, earning them the title of "Certified Pet Care Technician."
+Meanwhile, the inmates study dog-training techniques, basic dog grooming, veterinary assistant skills, and Pet First Aid/CPR.
+In addition to earning a Paws & Stripes® Certificate of Completion, inmates also have the opportunity to earn their Level 1 or Level 2 Certification from the International Boarding and Pet Services Association.
 Dogs and inmates are all winners because of Paws & Stripes.
-If you are interested in seeing our adoptable dogs, or in receiving more information, click here: See Adoptable Dogs”.
+If you are interested in seeing our adoptable dogs, or in receiving more information, please contact the Animal Care Center 321-633-2024.

 Sewing Vocational Program

 No previous sewing knowledge is required.
 The sewing program gives inmates the chance to learn the skill of sewing.
-We teach how to use the sewing machine and master the basic skills of sewing.
-We start just learning to sew a straight line, once that has been mastered, we learn to cut out patterns, use an Elastic Machine, a Serger and the standard sewing machine.
-We also learn how to repair previously worn clothes.
-Mattress making is also something we do, once you have the basic knowledge anything in this class can be accomplished.
+They start out learning to operate the sewing machine and master the basic skills of sewing.
+Once that has been mastered, they learn to cut out patterns, use an Elastic Machine, and Serger.
+They also learn how to repair previously worn clothes.
+Making inmate mattresses and Inmate uniforms are other jobs they perform.

 Landscaping, Horticulture, Planting, maintaining, implementing of field crops, trees, Operation of tractors and implements for planting and maintaining field crops.
 Repair and maintenance of mowers, small engine equipment, tractors, utility vehicles, utility trailers, irrigation systems, bicycles, construction and utilization of hand tools, welding and metal fabrication, and utilization of proper safety equipment and safety practices for various projects.